-- (1) Designate an OJT Liaison responsible for monitoring and administering the contractor's OJT Program and monitoring the trainees' progress - (2) Engage subcontractors, at its discretion, to help meet OJT goals, however, program requirements are still the responsibility of the contractor who has been assigned the goal - (3) Ensure the OJT Special Provision is included in each subcontract, if applicable - (4) Distribute the number of trainees among the work classifications on the basis of the contractor's needs and the availability of journeymen in the various classifications within a reasonable area of recruitment which includes: - (5) Recruitment area defined by the contractor, - (6) Counties where each of the projects are located, and - (7) Area where most employees currently working on contractor projects reside - (8) Periodically review the training and promotion potential of minorities, women, and disadvantaged employees and encourage eligible employees to apply for such training and promotion - (9) Advise employees and applicants for employment of available training programs and entrance requirements for each - (10) Provide each trainee with a copy of the program curriculum, the enrollment form, and training progress - (11) Promote the utilization of current trainees across multiple projects to ensure training advancement
+- 1. Designate an OJT Liaison responsible for monitoring and administering the contractor's OJT Program and monitoring the trainees' progress - 2.
+Engage subcontractors, at its discretion, to help meet OJT goals, however, program requirements are still the responsibility of the contractor who has been assigned the goal - 3.
+Ensure the OJT Special Provision is included in each subcontract, if applicable - 4.
+Distribute the number of trainees among the work classifications on the basis of the contractor's needs and the availability of journeymen in the various classifications within a reasonable area of recruitment which includes: - 5.
+Recruitment area defined by the contractor, - 6.
+Counties where each of the projects are located, and - 7.
+Area where most employees currently working on contractor projects reside - 8.
+Periodically review the training and promotion potential of minorities, women, and disadvantaged employees and encourage eligible employees to apply for such training and promotion - 9.
+Advise employees and applicants for employment of available training programs and entrance requirements for each - 10.
+Provide each trainee with a copy of the program curriculum, the enrollment form, and training progress - 11.
+Promote the utilization of current trainees across multiple projects to ensure training advancement - 12.
+Pay trainees the appropriate trainee Davis-Bacon wage rates for training classifications/crafts on federally-funded projects

-- (12) Pay trainees the appropriate trainee Davis-Bacon wage rates for training classifications/crafts on federally-funded projects - (13) Submit required information in the Department's online OJT System in accordance with timelines outlined in the OJT Special Provisions - (14) Monitor monthly for compliance with the OJT requirements in meeting the project goal - (15) Upon graduation, provide each trainee with a certificate showing the type and length of training satisfactorily completed - (16) If a trainee is terminated, make a GFE to replace the trainee; and - (17) 14) Provide GFE when the OJT goal is not met and when trainees are other than minority, woman or disadvantaged individual
+- 13. Submit required information in the Department's online OJT System, known as the DBE & OJT Online Reporting System (DOORS) in accordance with timelines outlined in the OJT Special Provisions - 14.
+Monitor monthly for compliance with the OJT requirements in meeting the project goal - 15.
+Upon graduation, provide each trainee with a certificate showing the type and length of training satisfactorily completed - 16.
+If a trainee is terminated, make a GFE to replace the trainee; and - 17.
+Provide GFE when the OJT goal is not met and when trainees are other than minority, woman or disadvantaged individual